 Authors sometimes take license with grammar to create a mood, a scene or a character.
 I usually don’t object to storytelling that deviates from standard usage, as long as it serves a purpose.
 Songwriters do it all the time!

-When I was invited to join a book club a few months ago, I welcomed the opportunity to expand my horizons by reading things I might not otherwise have chosen to explore.
+When I was invited to join a book club, I welcomed the opportunity to expand my horizons by reading things I might not otherwise have chosen to explore.
 I just finished The Dog Stars, a tale about a handful of individuals who have survived a flu pandemic that appears to have wiped out much of civilization.
 One review described it as “a post-apocalyptic adventure.”

 I have a neighbor.
 One.
 Just us at a small country airport a few miles from the mountains.
 A training field where they built a bunch of houses for people who couldn’t sleep without their little planes, the way golfers live on a golf course.